 RESPONSE: Ocean Wind 1 developed an environmental assessment as to the Green Acres parcels and the Project's impacts to these parcels.
-The environmental assessment will be submitted to the NJDEP, Green Acres Program as part of Ocean Wind 1's Green Acres diversion application in accordance with N.J.A.C.
+The environmental assessment was submitted to the NJDEP, Green Acres Program as part of Ocean Wind 1's Green Acres diversion application in accordance with N.J.A.C.
 7:36-26.9(d)3.
-In addition, BOEM will be issuing a draft Environmental Impact Statement (EIS) in June 2022 and a final EIS in March 2023 that will analyze the environmental impacts of the Project as required by the National Environmental Policy Act.
+In addition, BOEM issued a draft Environmental Impact Statement (EIS) in June 2022 that analyzes the environmental impacts of the Project as required by the National Environmental Policy Act.
+A final EIS is anticipated in Q2 2023.